MelonKony/millmint/content/utopia/vekllei/society/government.md

 ##### Development Bank of Vekllei

 The *Development Bank of Vekllei* (DEVBANK) is a policy bank designed to organise and allocate funding for large-scale political projects, particularly in infrastructure.
 The Development Bank works as the engine of the Interior Government's policies, funded mostly with White Bonds issued internationally and labour-guaranteed certificates (a type of Blue Bond).
-It also creates loan arrangements, evaluates, and underwrites general national government projects.
+It also creates loan arrangements, evaluates, and underwrites national government projects.

 ##### Petty Bureau Labour Bank of Vekllei

-The *Petty Bureau Labour Bank of Vekllei* is the commercial lending bank of Petty Bureau company syndicates and their workers.
+The *Petty Bureau Labour Bank of Vekllei* is the commercial lending bank of petty bureau company syndicates and their workers.
+Its primary function is bureau negotiation and lending in order to facilitate the economic development of private business in Vekllei.
+It also acts as an intermediary between petty bureau companies and other banks or government financial apparatuses.

 ##### Bureau Proper Labour Bank of Vekllei